 Your dream band: John Taylor on piano, Dave Holland on bass, Peter Erskine on drums.
 That rhythm section on Widow in the Window (ECM) is far to hip for me to know how to deal with it.

 Road story: Your best or worst experience: I remember a gig I took out in Texas at an amateur airplane club.
 I was told it was 50 bucks a man plus free food, lots of food as it was a Texas style BBQ.
 I was hungry and a student so I took it.
 The gig day came around and I was told that the drummer would be the wife of the organizer's 13 year old son who "liked jazz" and owned one album, a Miles Davis CD of compiled music.

 Favorite venue: I have no favorite venue.

 Your favorite recording in your discography and why?
 My debut CD is out soon, I must say that one.

+What do you think is the most important thing you are contributing musically?
 That question for me is impossible to answer since I still am finding my voice.

 Get back to me in 20 years maybe.

 Did you know...
 I was a pretty decent classical bass trombonist!